rhythm0708/sling-fighter/ProjectDocument.md

 I created a broad timeline overview for our [Initial Plan](https://docs.google.com/document/d/1C83mvbO1hN6x2nOqhr4wfracJC8zQ0X5KEP7wMynV6c/edit?usp=sharing) and later iterated on it to produce a [Gantt chart](https://drive.google.com/file/d/1Wmc_jXUsYLCNVoHWeGYUSb-fZbAOdSkT/view?usp=sharing) after receiving feedback from the professor.
 Some examples of other work that I did as Producer:

+- _Meeting Notes_ - For this project, our team conducted a total of 7 meetings, 5 of which were formally documented.
+For each meeting, I prepared a document that contained Updates, (Meeting) Agenda, Tasks, and a Postmortem section.
+I did this for two reasons: 1) so that each meeting would be efficient and cover all necessary topics, and 2) so that team members who missed the meeting could read them to catch up.
+A folder of my meeting notes can be found [here](https://drive.google.com/drive/folders/1iQh3dOM1LTEoZRAZfyugQAw6IgIBF4-z?usp=sharing).
+- _Playtests + Playtest Notes_ - Our team conducted several formal playtests throughout this project.
+We did an in-person close play of games that were similar in concept to our initial game idea (see [Close Play Notes](https://docs.google.com/document/d/1scHNr-ufXpqL_Jk3Jl3NwZVNuqxHBwZrDwwwx5BAPwI/edit?usp=sharing)).
+We did an alpha, beta, and full game loop playtest of our builds and took notes.
+A folder containing the documents that I designed for this purpose can be found [here](https://drive.google.com/drive/folders/1uxBcECSqo5QJZQRb4cv_ltPRpya6PuLF?usp=sharing).
+- _Meeting Miscellaneous_ - For in-person meetings and playtests, I booked meeting rooms and borrowed Xbox controllers.
+I would usually opt for Cruess 256 or Cruess 1107 and book it through the Tool Room (Cruess 101).
+I borrowed Xbox Controllers from the Alt-Ctrl Lab and informed relevant parties.
+I was also in charge of returning them after meetings.
+- _Designating workflow through Git_ - I
+- _Writing and Documentation_ -
 - Completed most of the writing and

 # One final note